sugaE/BatteryCollector/README.md

 ## Code and Blueprint Problems:
+(Some fixes are marked in code in form of "FIX: Pxx")
 ### P17:
 #### P:
 Cast To BatteryCollectorCharacter was pruned because its Exec pin is not connected, the connected value is not available and will instead be read as default